AdaCore/spark2014/docs/lrm/source/subprograms.rst

    values are written during an execution leading to a successful call, is also an output even if the final state is the same as the initial state. (see :ref:`external_state`).
-[On the contrary, a global item or parameter is not an output of the subprogram if is updated only on paths that lead to an explicit ``raise_statement`` or to a ``pragma Assert (statically_False)`` or to a call to a subprogram marked ``No_Return``.]
+[On the contrary, a global item or parameter is not an output of the subprogram if it is updated only on paths that lead to an explicit ``raise_statement`` or to a ``pragma Assert (statically_False)`` or to a call to a subprogram marked ``No_Return``.]